 Choose a time when your baby is awake and alert.
 Make sure there is time between food and tummy time to allow for the digestion of milk.

 Stay with your baby during tummy time to ensure that they are safe

 As your baby grows stronger you can put them on a rug on the floor to play

-Try different locations including outside in warm weather
+Try various locations including outside in warm weather

 If your baby becomes sleepy put them on their back to sleep in their cot

-As your baby becomes stronger and has better control of their head and arms, give them a ball to play with
+When your baby has better control of their head and arms, give them a ball to play with

 Starting to move